makew0rld/md2gemini/README.md

                         end of the document.
 Not using this flag, or having any other value will result in regular, newline links.
   -p, --plain           Remove special markings from output that text/gemini doesn't support, like
-                        the asterisks for bold and italics.
+                        the asterisks for bold and italics, and inline HTML --strip-html          Strip all inline and block HTML from Markdown.
+Note that using --plain will strip inline HTML as well.

 ```

 ### In Python